-Data from analog channels or math can be saved to the reference locations (REFA/REFB/REFC/REFD) in the built-in non-volatile memory.
+Data from analog channels or math can be saved to the reference locations (REFA/REFB/REFC/REFD) in the built-in nonvolatile memory.
 The saved reference waveform can be recalled to be compared with the current waveform.

-- A. Channel waveform - B. Reference waveform - C. Reference vertical and horizontal information display area - D. Reference dialog box, hidden in this figure
+- A. Channel waveform - B. Reference waveform - C. Reference vertical and horizontal information display area - D. The reference dialog box, hidden in this figure